SEO Keyword Research Guide: How to Identify the Best Keywords for Quality Traffic

 Keyword Difficulty Summary:

-• Find keywords that are low in competition (Between 0-30 keyword difficulty score) if you are relatively small website.
-You can aim for more competitive keywords (30-60) in difficulty when your site has been more established and when you are comfortable to invest in a more longer term SEO game (e.g. wait for 1-2 years) for the rankings to materialize.
+- Find keywords that are low in competition (Between 0-30 keyword difficulty score) if you are relatively small website.
+You can aim for more competitive keywords (30-60) in difficulty when your site has been more established and when you are comfortable to invest in a more longer-term SEO game (e.g. wait for 1-2 years) for the rankings to materialize.

 3. Search Intent:

 Keyword volume and difficulty are quantitative metrics, they are helpful and necessary to make decisions on which keywords to target.
-However, these factors don’t reveal the usefulness of the keyword, the quality of traffic it would generate.
+However, these factors don’t reveal the usefulness of the keyword, or the quality of traffic it would generate.

 Here’s where search intent comes in.